TnTech-ECE/CapstoneStarterRepo/Reports/Team Contract Specification.md

 - **Expectation:** Regarding team meetings:
   - **Frequency:** The team will meet [specify frequency, e.g., twice a week on Mondays and Thursdays at 4 PM].
   - **Attendance:** Members are expected to attend all meetings; absences should be communicated in advance.
-  - **Preparation:** Members should come prepared, having completed any agreed-upon tasks or readings.
+  - **Preparation:** Members should come prepared, having completed any agreed-upon tasks or research.
   - **Conduct:** Meetings will have a set agenda, and minutes will be recorded and shared.

 ### **5. Conduct**